chesahkalu/azure_administrator/arm_template.md

 1. On the portal search box, type `Deploy a Custom Template`.
 2. On custom deployment page click on `Build your own template in the editor`.
-3. Edit the template as needed by copying the `Template.json` file in your local maching or upload the file by clicking on `Load file`.
+3. Edit the template as needed by copying the `Template.json` file in your local machine or upload the file by clicking on `Load file`.
 4. Click `Save` and then click `Edit Parameters` to provide the values for the parameters.
 5. Edit the parameters as needed by copying the `Parameters.json` file in your local maching or upload the file by clicking on `Load file`.
 6. Click `Save` , adjust other details on `Custom Deployment` page and then click `Review + Create`.